espressif/esp-matter/examples/light_wifi_prov/README.md

 ## 5. RainMaker Provisioning

 After you flash the example to the DevKit board, the console will print the QR code for RainMaker Provisioning.
-After you scan the QR code with the RainMaker Android App, the RainMaker provisioning will be done and the device will be added to your RainMaker home.
+After you scan the QR code with the RainMaker Phone App, the RainMaker provisioning will be done and the device will be added to your RainMaker home.